 The intake form proved successful, we were able to see the discrepancies with the data between departments, and the discrepancies in the methods of how the data was collected.

 The present goal that the Data Subcommittee is working on, is the ability to access statistics based on real time data.
 To achieve this goal, a centralized database has been created by Kelly Research & Associates.
-The database is solely funded through our task force.

 This centralized database will enable us to share data and track current trends across Plymouth County in real time.
 The above mentioned agencies across Plymouth County have all entered into an agreement to utilize this database through our task force initiative-The Plymouth County Outreach.